About the Author

 Kristiana Sfirlea knows what it means to get in character.
 Working at a haunted house attraction, she played a jumping werewolf statue, a goblin in a two-way mirror, and a wall-scratcher — so if she’s standing very still, growling, checking her reflection, or filing her nails on your wall, be alarmed.
 Those are hard habits to break.

-Kristiana is the author of the quirky, spooky, hope-filled fantasy novel, Legend of the Storm Sneezer, a finalist of the international Wishing Shelf Book Awards and two-time finalist of the Realm Awards.
+Kristiana is the author of spooky, spunky, funky, fantasy, including her MG/YA series, The Stormwatch Diaries.
+Book One, Legend of the Storm Sneezer, was a finalist of the international Wishing Shelf Book Awards and two-time finalist of the Realm Awards.
 Her short stories, featuring clueless zombies, undercover werewolves, grumpy ghosts, and marriage counselors for fairy tale couples, have been included in numerous anthologies.

 Inspired by bookmobiles around the world, Kristiana dreams of the day she can run her own mobile bookstore.
 Or haunted house attraction.
 Or both.
 Look out, world — here comes a haunted bookmobile!
 (And this is precisely why writers should never become Uber drivers.)
 She loves Jesus, her family, and imaginary life with her characters.